5cw/Discord-Bots/currency_bot/CURRENCY_BOT_README.md

 You will need to enable the [Google Sheets API.](https://developers.google.com/workspace/guides/create-project)

-You'll need to make a spreadsheet with two sheets, one named "Balances" and the other named "bts" (hide the second one.)
+You'll need to make a spreadsheet with two sheets, one public, one hidden.